Coming January 8th, 2019 from Swoon Reads/Macmillan!

 Falling for Fame

-To help keep her mom’s struggling B&B afloat, seventeen-year-old Paige rents the place out for the entire summer to a nameless mystery group.
-All Paige knows is they have a crazy desire for privacy: no cellphones, no Internet, and no leaving the B&B means this summer will be no fun.
-Sketchy as that is, they’ll pay up front, which is exactly what Paige needs.
+To help keep her mom’s struggling B&B afloat, Jules rents the place out for the entire summer to a nameless mystery group.
+All Jules knows is they have a crazy desire for privacy: no cellphones, no internet, and no leaving the B&B—which means this summer will be no fun.
+Sketchy as that is, they’ll pay up front, which is exactly what Jules needs.

-When the renters arrive, Paige is stunned to find herself in the presence of Vital Sign, the most popular boy band in … pretty much ever.
+When the renters arrive, Jules is stunned to find herself in the presence of Vital Sign, the most popular boy band in … pretty much ever.
 So, that’s a plus.
-Especially because the lead singer Austin is willing to help Paige win back her ex.
-A few pictures of Paige kissing Austin, and her jealous ex should come crawling back.
-Plus, it has the added benefit of giving Austin a story to feed to the ever-hungry tabloids later on.
+Especially because the lead singer Cade is willing to help Jules out—A few pictures of Jules kissing Cade, and her jealous ex should come crawling back.
+Plus, it has the added benefit of giving Cade a story to feed to the ever-hungry tabloids later on.

 But the band is hiding out for a dangerous reason.
-After all, stalkers don’t like it when they find out their guy is interested in someone else.
+After all, stalkers don’t like it when they find out the guy they’re obsessed with is interested in someone else.
+While Jules wonders whether her fake relationship might be real, she also must decide if it’s worth the risk—because the situation is escalating and her life is at stake.

 Thirteen-year-old Princess Jessamine would rather do a lot of things than marry Prince Alec—wear an itchy dress while her portrait is painted, count her father’s nose hairs, or even clean the dungeon’s chamber pots.
 But Jessa isn’t given a choice, so she enlists the help of a powerful sorceress to save her from the arranged marriage.